GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex1_.md

 UMAP interface with the Sketch Map vectors
 ```

-4. Click in the upper right corner on `Save`.
-If you are not logged in, you will be provided with an URL where you can access your map any time in the future.
-Save it somewhere or send it to your email.
+>confused if its correct: if you are not logged in you will be provided with an URL where you can access your map any time in the future.
+Save it somewhere or send it to your email^?

->if you are not logged in ^?

 :::